 These are other essential items that you will need for hiking in Torres del Paine National Park:

-- Cable ties – I carry these EVERYWHERE I go.
+- Cable ties; I carry these EVERYWHERE I go when hiking.
 They can fix anything, including my hiking boots!

-- Washing pegs and washing line – used for hanging up clean socks at campsites overnight.
+- Washing pegs and a washing line; I used this for hanging up clean socks at campsites overnight.

-- Plug socket convertor and phone or camera charger - we found that there are plug sockets in Paine Grande and Los Perros campsites.
+- Universal adaptor plug and phone or camera charger; We found that there are plug sockets in Paine Grande and Los Perros campsites.
 Get a universal adaptor plug from Amazon.

 Get the Torres del Paine trekking equipment list as a PDF